welpdev/batchoperation-bundle/src/Resources/doc/installation.md

 ## Install the bundle

-Add bundle to your project:
+Add the bundle to your project:

 ```bash
 composer require batchOperation-bundle